ray-project/ray/doc/source/rllib-env.rst

 RLlib will create three distinct policies and route agent decisions to its bound policy.
 When an agent first appears in the env, ``policy_mapping_fn`` will be called to determine which policy it is bound to.
 RLlib reports separate training statistics for each policy in the return from ``train()``, along with the combined reward.

-For more advanced usage, e.g., different classes of policies per agent, or more control over the training process, you can use the lower-level RLlib APIs `directly <https://github.com/ray-project/ray/blob/master/python/ray/rllib/examples/multiagent_cartpole.py>`__.
+Here is a simple `example training script <https://github.com/ray-project/ray/blob/master/python/ray/rllib/examples/multiagent_cartpole.py>`__ in which you can vary the number of agents and policies in the environment.
+For more advanced usage, e.g., different classes of policies per agent, or more control over the training process, you can use the lower-level RLlib APIs directly to define custom policy graphs or algorithms.

 To scale to hundreds of agents, MultiAgentEnv batches policy evaluations across multiple agents internally.
-It can also be vectorized by setting ``num_envs > 1``.
+It can also be auto-vectorized by setting ``num_envs > 1``.

 Serving
 -------